MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 - **Well-tuned**: Smooth, stable feedback that accurately follows the surface

 **How it works:**
-Enter three gain values:
-- **Kp (Proportional gain)**: Responds to the current error immediately.
-Higher values make the system respond faster but can cause overshoot.
-Default: 0.0001
-- **Ki (Integral gain)**: Eliminates steady-state error by integrating past errors.
-Helps maintain the exact target current.
-Higher values eliminate error faster but can cause oscillation.
-Default: 0.0001
-- **Kd (Derivative gain)**: Dampens oscillations by responding to the rate of change.
-Helps stabilize the system.
-Default: 0.0 (often not needed)

-Click "SetPID" to send these parameters to the controller.
+Enter three gain values.
+Click "SetPID" to send the "PIDS" command to the controller with format: `PIDS {Kp} {Ki} {Kd}`.
 The values are quite small (typically 0.0001 range) because the current and position changes are small.

 **Tuning tips:**
 - Start with default values